 Some studies have shown an “alarmingly high” rate of repeat offenses.
 Overall, there is not enough evidence to support any specific intervention to help people who carry out this type of abuse.

-The CDC recommend a range of community programs in an attempt to prevent it.
+The CDC recommends a range of community programs in an attempt to prevent it.

 However, experts do not currently recommend this, as undergoing experimental therapy while in an abusive relationship could increase the risk for the partner who is experiencing the abuse.